sumnerevans/sumnerevans.com/content/posts/travel/2022-starbase-texas/index.md

 their earlier prototypes displayed outside the facility, including the first Starship that landed and didn't explode.

-{{< figure
-      src="./images/rocket-garden.jpg"
-      link="./images/rocket-garden.jpg"
-      target="_blank"
+{{<figure
+  src="images/rocket-garden.jpg"
   title="Prototype Starships displayed outside of the construction facility" caption="The Starship rocket alone is quite large.
 It's amazing they are able to land them at all."
 >}}

 Then we drove over to the launch facility.
 There was a Starship on the